 What Is Low T?

 Low testosterone levels are associated with increased body fat in men, especially in the midsection, and decreased muscle mass in men.
 Even though the cause and effect between low T and increased body fat aren’t clear, body fat appears to create hormonal imbalances by converting testosterone into estrogen.
 Male weight gain coupled with muscle loss means more weight to carry and less muscle to carry it.
 This, in turn, often results in fatigue and reduced energy levels.

 Beyond that, increased belly fat is linked to a higher risk of heart disease in both men and women.

-How Does HRT Increase Muscle Mass?
+How Does Hormone Replacement Therapy Increase Muscle Mass?

 Men don’t notice lower testosterone levels the same way women experience diminished estrogen, which can occur quite rapidly.
 Low T develops more gradually, especially after men turn 50, and they begin noticing a drop-off in physical performance and strength.

 Hormone replacement therapy, combined with regular exercise and a healthy diet, plays a significant role in building muscle mass.
 That’s because testosterone is one of the primary hormones associated with creating muscle, and age-related testosterone loss is common.
 And because testosterone helps support muscle mass, bone density, fat burning, and overall energy, boosting the testosterone level can also help reduce weight.